Jumio/mobile-sdk-ios/README.md

 Our SDK supports accessibility features.
 Visually impaired users can enable __VoiceOver__ or increase __text size__ on their device.
 VoiceOver uses separate values in the localization file, which can be customised.

+# Security
+All SDK related traffic is sent over HTTPS using TLS and public key pinning, and additionally, the information itself within the transmission is also encrypted utilizing __Application Layer Encryption__ (ALE).
+ALE is Jumio custom-designed security protocol which utilizes RSA-OAEP and AES-256 to ensure that the data cannot be read or manipulated even if the traffic was captured.

 # Release Notes
 Please refer to our [Change Log](docs/changelog.md) for more information about our current SDK version and further details.

 # Support

 ## Previous Version
-The previous release version 3.7.0 of the Jumio Mobile SDK is supported until 2020-11-30.
+The previous release version 3.7.1 of the Jumio Mobile SDK is supported until 2020-02-18.

 In case the support period is expired, no bug fixes and technical support are provided anymore.
 Current bugs are typically fixed in the upcoming versions.
 Older SDK versions will keep functioning with our server until further notice, but we highly recommend to always update to the latest version to benefit from SDK improvements and bug fixes.